the-craft-beer-foundation/white-paper/README.md

 The BREW platform will provide:

-- Craft Beer Enthusiasts: with the ability to discover and share their favourite craft beers, craft breweries, craft beer venues and craft beer events as well as a share of tokens via Brew's recognition and reward systems.
+- Craft Beer Enthusiasts: with the ability to discover and share their favourite craft beers, craft breweries, craft beer venues and craft beer events as well as a share of tokens via the platform's recognition and reward systems.
 - Craft Breweries: increased revenue, information about trending beers, and a share of tokens.
 - Craft Venues: improved customer acquisition, and a share of tokens